vexx32/PSKoans/CONTRIBUTING.md

 ## Check for existing issues first

-- Enter and monitor PSKoans issues via the [PSKoans GitHub Issues tab](https://github.com/vexx32/PSKoans/issues).
+- Enter and monitor PSKoans issues via the [PSKoans GitHub Issues tab][pskoans-issues].
 You can sort by author, contributor, label (class), and more here.
 - Before you begin creating new issues, search first!
-Be sure to check out the [Advanced Search](https://github.com/search/advanced) features of GitHub
+Be sure to check out Github's [Advanced Search][advanced-search].
-- If you find your issue already exists, contribute relevant comments and add your reaction
+- If you find your issue already exists, contribute relevant comments and add your reaction.

 > ProTip: Use a **reaction** response (👍 / 👎) rather than submitting a "+1" comment response.